Deemoguse/vivi-express-decorator/README.md

 All plugins in `@wambata/express-decorator` are based on the event system.
 Each plugin can subscribe to specific events that are called at certain points during the application's execution.
 When an event occurs, all handlers associated with that event are called.

+> [!WARNING]
-A feature of plugins in this library is that the order of controller imports matters.
+> A feature of plugins in this library is that the order of controller imports matters.
 When using plugins, make sure that controllers are imported after plugin initialization, otherwise plugin events may not be called.

+> [!TIP]
-To circumvent this problem and facilitate application scaling, the `ImportControllers` function is proposed, which automatically imports all controllers matching a given pattern.
+> To circumvent this problem and facilitate application scaling, the `ImportControllers` function is proposed, which automatically imports all controllers matching a given pattern.

 ### Plugin Use Examples